Stylometry: Applications

 Applications of stylometry include literary studies, historical studies, social studies, information retrieval, and many forensic cases and studies.
+Recently, long-standing debates about anonymous medieval Icelandic sagas have been advanced through its utilisation.
 It can also be applied to computer code and intrinsic plagiarism detection, which is to detect plagiarism based on the writing style changes within the document.
 Stylometry can also be used to predict whether someone is a native or non native English speaker by their typing speed.

 Stylometry as a method is vulnerable to the distortion of text during revision.
-There is also the case of the author adopting different styles in the course of his career as was demonstrated in the case of Plato, who chose different stylistic policies such as the those adopted for the early and middle dialogues addressing the Socratic problem.
+There is also the case of the author adopting different styles in the course of their career as was demonstrated in the case of Plato, who chose different stylistic policies such as those adopted for the early and middle dialogues addressing the Socratic problem.

 Features

 Textual features of interest for authorship attribution are on the one hand computing occurrences of idiosyncratic expressions or constructions (e.g. checking for how the author uses interpunction or how often the author uses agentless passive constructions) and on the other hand similar to those used for readability analysis such as measures of lexical variation and syntactic variation.

 Since authors often have preferences for certain topics, research experiments in authorship attribution mostly remove content words such as nouns, adjectives, and verbs from the feature set, only retaining structural elements of the text to avoid overfitting their models to topic rather than author characteristics.